- Issue 0: where the problem is?

 Cross the fingers - and maybe the front-end developer cursing and swearing will finally find out how he should use the files given.
 But what’s more probable - the dev is to apply the wrong fonts, the wrong backgrounds and you will have non-relevant mockup.

 So always keep only actual source files in the root folder of the project.
-In case if you need to keep some old versions of design, just put them in a special folder and add prefixes or suffixes with the date to each item’s name.
+In case if you need to keep some old versions of a design, just put them in a special folder and add prefixes or suffixes with the date to each item’s name.

 You can block a grid layer (if you have it in your draft) and a layer or folder with the page’s background.
 Otherwise the front-end developer has to look through all layers searching blocked ones or use search by attribute.